 Prerequisites for this program include a Bachelor's degree in Biochemistry, Biology, Chemistry, or a related field.
-Applicants who haven't completed such a major may be required to complete some or all of the following courses: 2 semesters of General Chemistry, 2 semesters of General Biology, 2 semesters of Organic Chemistry, 2 semesters of General Physics, 2 semesters of Calculus, 2 semesters of Physical Chemistry, either 2 semesters of Biochemistry or 1 semester of Biochemistry and 1 semester of Molecular Biology.
+Applicants who haven't completed such a major may be required to complete some or all of the following courses:

+- · 2 semesters of General Chemistry,

+- · 2 semesters of General Biology,

+- · 2 semesters of Organic Chemistry,

+- · 2 semesters of General Physics,

+- · 2 semesters of Calculus,

+- · 2 semesters of Physical Chemistry,

+- · either 2 semesters of Biochemistry or 1 semester of Biochemistry and

+- · 1 semester of Molecular Biology.

+Code Title Credits

 BMB 601 Graduate Colloquium 1

 BMB 605 Scientific Communications 2

 BMB 609 Special Topics in Biochemistry and Molecular Biology 2

 BMB 610 Seminar 1

 BMB 620 Quantitative Methods: Data Analysis and Presentation 3

 BMB 710 Research I 4

 BMB 711 Research II 4

 BMB 712 Thesis Preparation 1

-And

-BMB 626 (Cellular Biochemistry and Advanced Molecular Biology), 4 credits
+BMB 626 Cellular Biochemistry and Advanced Molecular Biology 4

-BMB 629 (Molecular Biochemistry), 4 credits
+BMB 629 Molecular Biochemistry 4

-BMB 630 (Bioinformatics, Genomics and Proteomics), 4 credits
+BMB 630 Bioinformatics, Genomics and Proteomics 4

-BMB 640 (Physical Biochemistry), 4 credits
+BMB 640 Physical Biochemistry 4

+Total Credits 34